webcompere/spring-properties-cleaner/README.md

 ## TODO

-- Output everything in YAML! (which will use default sort of clustered)
-  - in YAML mode allow for a minimum length of property to be tree-ified if solo
+- In YAML mode allow for a minimum length of property to be tree-ified if solo

 ## Contributing